 - Most restaurants have menus and nutrition facts on their websites.
 Use these to plan ahead.

 - In general, eat at places that offer salads, soups, and vegetables.

 - Avoid fast food.

 - Prepare meals using low-fat cooking methods.

-- Frying foods in oil or butter will increase the calories and fat of the meal.
+- Avoid fried foods.
+Frying foods in oil or butter will increase the calories and fat of the meal.

-- Baking, broiling, grilling, or boiling are healthier, lower-fat methods of cooking.
+- Baking, broiling, grilling, and boiling are healthier, lower-fat methods of cooking.

 - Moderate exercise, as recommended by your provider, can help burn extra calories.

-- Walking or swimming are generally safe, effective exercises for pregnant women.
+- Walking and swimming are generally safe, effective exercises for pregnant women.